seniorjoinu/reliable-udp/README.md

 #### Algorithm in short words
 1. Sender adds data to the send queue `socket.send(data, address)`
 2. When `socket.runOnce()` is invoked
-    i.
-Source data is transformed into small portion of repair packets ii.
-Repair packets are written to DatagramSocket sequentially iii.
-If there are packets to read from DatagramSocket they are read iv.
-For each read repair packet it tries to restore source data
+    1. Source data is transformed into small portion of repair packets
+    2. Repair packets are written to DatagramSocket sequentially
+    3. If there are packets to read from DatagramSocket they are read
+    4. For each read repair packet it tries to restore source data
-    v.
-If data is restored completely, ACK packet sent back to sender and data is added to the receive queue
+    5. If data is restored completely, ACK packet sent back to sender and data is added to the receive queue
 3. Receiver tries to receive data from the receive queue `socket.receive()`

 #### API Reference